 Class meeting times

-No class on Monday October 10th - Thanksgiving Day.
+No class on Monday, February 20th - Family Day.
 BCIT reserves the right to cancel courses.
-In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
+In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 - 8 weeks